louisefindlay23/auroraspotter/prototype/readme.md

 jQuery, Leaflet Maps, Mapbox, CryptoJS & Font Awesome

-The prototype website is deployed through our own Codio instances.

-Codio links to follow
+The prototype website can be deployed by cloning this repo.
+It is recommended to view the [final app](https://auroraspotter.space) instead.